 The 2015 winner of the Award of Honor, International Association for Machine Translation, Koehn was one of three finalists for the 2013 European Inventor Award.
-At the 2011 META NET, the conference for the Multilingual Europe Technology Alliance, Koehn won the META First Prize for Moses, his open-source toolkit for statistical machine translation.
+At the 2011 META NET, the conference for the Multilingual Europe Technology Alliance, Koehn won the META first prize for Moses, his open-source toolkit for statistical machine translation.
 His additional contributions to the field through refereed journals, panels, presentations, and web tutorials are extensive.
-Koehn, who has appeared on CNN and other media outlets, has given numerous invited talks, most recently by Amazon (2018) and Google (2017) on the challenges for neural machine translation.
+Koehn, who has appeared on CNN and other media outlets, has given numerous invited talks.

-Koehn serves on the editorial boards for multiple journals, among them: Transaction of the Association of Computational Linguistics; Machine Translation Journal; Artificial Intelligence Review; Computation, Corpora, Cognition, and ACM Transactions on Asian and Low-Resource Language Information Processing.
+Koehn serves on the editorial boards for multiple journals, among them: Artificial Intelligence Review; Computation, Corpora, Cognition, and ACM Transactions on Asian and Low-Resource Language Information Processing.
 Koehn is a noted leader within the Association for Computational Linguistics (ACL).
-He is president of the ACL Special Interest Group on Machine Translation (since 2009) and former president of the ACL Special Interest Group on Linguistic Data and Corpus-Based Approaches to natural language processing.
+He was founding president of the ACL Special Interest Group on Machine Translation and former president of the ACL Special Interest Group on Linguistic Data and Corpus-Based Approaches to natural language processing.
 His ACL leadership includes co-chairing the series of ACL workshops and conferences on Machine Translation since 2005 and chairing several ACL workshops on Statistical Machine Translation.
-In addition, Koehn has chaired the Machine Translation Marathon and co-chaired Machine Translation Marathon in the Americas.
+In addition, Koehn has chaired the Machine Translation Marathon and co-chaired the Machine Translation Marathon in the Americas.

-He received a MS in Computer Science (1996) from the University of Tennessee, a Diplom, Computer Science from the Universität Erlangen-Nürnberg, and PhD in Computer Science from the University of Southern California.
+He received a master’s in computer science (1994) from the University of Tennessee, a diplom, computer science from the Universität Erlangen-Nürnberg (1997), and a doctorate in computer science from the University of Southern California (2003).